kluchey/OMG/pages/MTH1W___4___1 Inequalities.md

 			- $3<4$
 			- $3\leq3$
 			- $3<3$
 		- When we introduce variables, we begin asking questions.
-Here is an example, can you make up new questions to match the ==subsequent== inequalities?
+Here is an example, can you make up new questions to match the ==[[subsequent]]== inequalities?
+			- #eg $x<3$ is like the question "What numbers are less than 3"?